felicitia/FrUITeR/index.md

 |      `accuracy`      | FrUITeR's fidelity metric: the value of the *accuracy*                                      |
 |      `distance`      | FrUITeR's utility metric: *effort* needed to correct the transferred test                   |
 |      `reduction`     | FrUITeR's utility metric: manual effort *reduction* compared to writing the test from scratch |

-## FrUITeR's Data Analyses

-The data analyses that interpret our final datasets are written in R (585 SLOC).

-`Location:` Repo #8 `DataAnalysis/scripts/`